arigl/PL_Blog/NaturalNumbers.md

 In simple terms this is the same as 1 -> 1 -> 2, when plugged into a formula we will create.

 We first need to establish a base case, where if 0 is added to another natural number, it will simply equal the original natural number.
-- The first step is to call the function:
+- The first step is to name the function:
     - add
 - The second step is to establish the case, for this case we wanted to determine what happens when the number is O, or 0
     - add O